 The choice is ours to make.
 Better still, is there any choice for us?

 (The author, former president and CEO of the Philippine Stock Exchange, is now co-managing partner and head of corporate and special projects department of Angara Concepcion Regala & Cruz Law Offices.
 The opinions expressed in this column are solely his own.
-He can be contacted [email protected].)
+He can be contacted at [email protected].)